What is a Continuous Supply of Services?

 Background

-Let’s consider a hypothetical company, “TechStream Inc.,” which provides cloud-based software solutions.
-TechStream Inc. offers its software as a service (SaaS) under a subscription model, representing a continuous supply of services under GST.
+Let’s consider a hypothetical company, “TechStream Inc.,” which specifically provides cloud-based software solutions.
+Since TechStream Inc. offers its software as a service (SaaS) under a subscription model, it clearly represents a continuous supply of services under GST.

 The Service Model